trixi-framework/Trixi.jl/docs/src/callbacks.md

 [examples/tree_2d_dgsem/elixir\_advection\_restart.jl](https://github.com/trixi-framework/Trixi.jl/blob/main/examples/tree_2d_dgsem/elixir_advection_restart.jl).

 #### Time series
-Sometimes it is useful to record the evoluation of state variables over time at a given set of points.
+Sometimes it is useful to record the evaluations of state variables over time at a given set of points.
 This can be achieved by the [`TimeSeriesCallback`](@ref), which is used, e.g., in [examples/tree_2d_dgsem/elixir\_acoustics\_gaussian\_source.jl](https://github.com/trixi-framework/Trixi.jl/blob/main/examples/tree_2d_dgsem/elixir_acoustics_gaussian_source.jl).